RTradeLtd/TxPB/FAQ.md

 ## What Dependencies Are Forked From Upstream

-The current list is as follows, but note that over time we will continue to fork upstream libraries
+The current list is as follows, but note that over time we will continue to fork upstream libraries.

 * `go-libp2p-kad-dht`
 * `go-libp2p-kbucket`